JKT48: 2011–2012: Formation

 On 11 September 2011, the formation of JKT48 was announced at an AKB48 event held at Makuhari Messe in Chiba, Japan.
 Applicant interviews took place the following weeks, in late September 2011, and the first auditions were held a month after the initial announcement, from 8–9 October 2011.
 AKB48 member Minami Takahashi also visited Jakarta during the audition to promote JKT48 among fans of AKB48.
 Although applicants did not have to be Indonesian citizens, they did have to already reside in the country.
 Approximately 1,200 girls auditioned for the group, and 51 were selected to proceed to the second round.
 Finalists were judged based on their dance performance of "Heavy Rotation", from AKB48's single of the same name, and their performance of a song of their choice.
 JKT48's 28 first generation members, ages 12–21, were selected on 2 November 2011.

 On 17 December 2011, JKT48 made its first public appearance on the live music program 100% Ampuh on Global TV, performing "Heavy Rotation", with lyrics translated into Indonesian.

-As part of the concept of "idols you can meet every day", AKB48 performs daily at its theater in Akihabara.
-The JKT48 management team aimed to accomplish this same principle and began scouting locations in Jakarta for the group's own theater in early 2012.
+As part of the group's core concept, AKB48 performs daily at its theater in Akihabara.
+The JKT48 management team aimed to accomplish this same principle and began scouting locations in Jakarta for the group's theater in early 2012.
 An unoccupied site in the fX Sudirman shopping mall was selected as the theater's eventual location, and planning for its renovation began in April.
-In the meantime, the first theater performances were held 17–20 May 2012 at a temporary stage in the Nyi Ageng Serang Building in Kuningan, Jakarta.
-The official theater opened on 8 September 2012 for daily performances with a set list of 16 songs that have been translated into Indonesian.
-The theater first had a seating capacity of 180 and standing room for 30, and its design is a close replica of the AKB48 Theater.
+In the meantime, the first theater performances were held at a temporary stage in the Nyi Ageng Serang Building in Kuningan, Jakarta from 17 to 20 May 2012.
+The official theater opened on 8 September 2012 for daily performances with a set list of 16 songs that had been translated into Indonesian.
+Initially, the theater had a seating capacity of 180 and standing room for 30, and its design is a close replica of the AKB48 Theater.
 Currently it holds around 350 people, both seated and standing.